lidibidi/DIR_code_challenge/README.md

 Step 5

-In your Browser navigate to http://localhost:3000/ and answer the questions! :smile:
+* In your Browser navigate to http://localhost:3000/ and answer the questions! :smile:

+* To see responses go to http://localhost:3000/survey/responses